EDO KIRIKO a pair TUMBLER

-Please note that Customs charges or taxes and handling fees are not included in our product price.
-Any customs charges or taxes and handling fees upon delivery are solely the responsibility of the customer.
+Please note that Customs charges or taxes are not included in our product price.
+Any customs charges or taxes upon delivery are solely the responsibility of the customer.

 We have no control over these charges and we are unable to tell you what the cost would be as customs policies and import duties vary widely from country to country.
 For more information on current charges you would need to contact your local customs office.